Colleges by Location

 Financial Aid

-There are different types of financial support: grants, loans, scholarships, and work-study programs.
+Be it a grant, loan, scholarship, or work-study program, any type of financial aid can be a great deal for most students.
 If you are interested in finding out more about need-based and non-need-based aid at Morris College, here are some recent data you should take into consideration.

-According to the most recent data, 227 freshmen were awarded financial aid.
-The average amount of financial aid given to students was $12,100.
+The most recent records show that 227 freshmen received some sort of financial help.
+The average financial aid package awarded to students totaled $12,100.

 Need-based

-There were 859 students who received need-based financial aid of any kind.
+859 students were granted some form of need-based financial aid.
 Need-based college-administered scholarship and grant aid at Morris College isn't available to international students.
-The total number of students (including freshmen) who were determined to have financial need amounted to 859.
-The amount of federal need-based scholarships/grants awarded to the students at this institution was $2,943,437, and state $1,213,011.
+The overall number of students (including freshmen) who were determined to have financial need was estimated to be 859.
+The amount of federal need-based scholarships/grants awarded to the students at this institution added up to $2,943,437, and state $1,213,011.
 The students of Morris College received the -institutional need-based aid in the amount of $45,750, and external in the amount of $166,890.

 Non-Need Based